tagtogorg/tagtog-doc/API_metrics_v0.md

 ---

 <div class="two-third-col">
-  <p><strong>⚠️ All the API for metrics are in a beta version, and can change at any moment.
+  <p><strong>⚠️ All the API for metrics are in an alpha version, and can change at any moment.
 We give early access to the metrics for your benefit.</strong></p>

   <table style="width:100%;white-space:nowrap;">
     <tr>